Shubham2376/Git-Tutorial/readme.md

 `git remote rename <oldname> <newname>` : this command renames the remote connection

+`git add <file1> <file2> <file3>` : This command will add multiple file changes together in the staging area

+`git add . ` : this command will add all files from the working repo to the staging area.

 Note : The name of the remote connection is always used to establish the communication between the repos